-Policing and remark: Each packet in classified ingress traffic is assigned an internal DSCP value and can be policed and remarked.
+Policing and remark: Each packet in classified ingress traffic is assigned an internal priority value, and can be policed and remarked.

-Policing can be performed based on DSCP value to configure different policies that allocate bandwidth to classified traffic.
-If the traffic exceeds the bandwidth set in the policy (out-of-profile), the out of profile traffic can be allowed, discarded or remarked.
-Remarking uses a new DSCP value of lower priority to replace the original higher level DSCP value in the packet; this is also called Marking Down.
-The following flowchart describes the operations during policing and remarking.
+Policing can be performed based on the flow to configure different policies that allocate bandwidth to classified traffic, the assigned bandwidth policy may be single bucket dual color or dual bucket three color.
+The traffic, will be assigned with different color, can be discarded or passed, for the passed packets, add the remarking action.
+Remarking uses a new Int-Prio value of lower priority to replace the original higher level Int-Prio value in the packet.
+COS and DSCP fields will be modifed according to the new Int-Prio at the egress.
+The following flowchart describes the operations.

-Figure 17-1-5 Policing and Remarking process
+Figure 18-5 Policing and Remarking process